-Bao Fan: Billionaire tech banker in China reported missing
+Bao Fan: Chinese tech banker's firm reports him missing

 The company did not specify how long Mr Bao had been missing.
 Chinese business newswire Caixin cited sources saying staff had not been able to contact him for two days.

-Mr Bao founded China Renaissance in 2005 as a boutique advisory investment firm.
-It has since grown into one of China's top financial institutions - leading business deals and mergers between several of the country's tech companies.
+Mr Bao, who is both the chairman and chief executive, founded China Renaissance in 2005 as a boutique advisory investment firm.
+It has since grown into one of China's top financial institutions - executing business deals and mergers between several of the country's tech companies.

 The major bank has served as an advisor for the initial public offerings of JD.com and Kuashou, as well as Didi's listing at the New York Stock Exchange in 2021.